Here are some reputation management case studies about clients RepWarrior has helped;

 This client had authored several articles related with his industry and RepWarrior was able to author a rewrite of several of his articles to reflect proper SEO techniques that would enable them to show up on a Google search of his name.
 We used content syndication services and other proprietary techniques to push those stories out onto the Web.
 Thousands of people read and shared those stories, which were all linked back to the digital assets we had created for him.
 This gained him valuable backlinks and the elusive “link juice” that is crucial for sites to rank highly.

-After about three months Google finally indexed the websites and other digital assets that RepWarrior had created for this client.
+After about three months Google indexed the websites and other digital assets that RepWarrior had created for this client.
 Because of the several stories that we pushed out to the Web, and all the sharing and backlinks they received, the digital assets we created started climbing the ranks of a Google search on his name.
 After about six months we saw the two Wikipedia pages climb onto the first page.
-Then the four websites followed, and finally the blogs.
+Then the four websites followed, and then the blogs appeared onto the first page.

 Our client had a successful IPO, raised millions of dollars and has hired RepWarrior to continually monitor his reputation, and that of his new public company.